vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 delayed for the day, and wanted to increase the chances that I get enough time to do my planned tasks for the day, some of which were contingent on finishing my first meal.

+## 2025-10-19: skipped all exercises to fit in a Trader Joe's trip in the morning

+On Sunday 2025-10-19, I skipped all exercises so that I could fit in a Trader Joe's trip in the morning, and then have time to do the associated meal prep in the afternoon.